patwat/python-unitex/README.md

 unitex_free_persistent_alphabet(alphabet)
 ```
-### The Unitex basic commands and features.
+### The Unitex basic commands and features

-This part of the binding is just an abstraction layer in front of the C++ extension.
+This part of the bindings is just an abstraction layer in front of the C++ extension.
 It provides a basic logging system and a number of checks (on arguments).
-There is also the possibility to store the different resources and (tools) options in a [configuration file](https://github.com/patwat/python-unitex/blob/master/config/unitex.yaml) which offers more flexibility.
+There is also the possibility of storing the different resources and (tools) options in a [configuration file](https://github.com/patwat/python-unitex/blob/master/config/unitex.yaml) which offers more flexibility.

 ```python
 import yaml